Incoming exchange and international students

 Financial aid and scolarships

-• Financial aid
+Financial aid

 Scholarships

 Université Paris Cité aims to promote access for international students who wish to undertake their academic studies at the master’s level and for those pursuing research projects at the doctoral level.
 We offer several types of scholarship programmes.
-The criteria and eligibility requirements for each programme may be different depending on your situation.
+The criteria and eligibility requirements for each programme may vary depending on your situation.

 More information can be found on the Ministry of Europe and Foreign Affairs website.

-Learning french
+Learning French

-Once registered at Université Paris Cité, it is possible to take French courses throughout the academic year.
+Please note that some courses, particularly in the field of health, require a level of French equivalent to C1 of the European CEFR.Once registered at Université Paris Cité, it is possible to take French courses throughout the academic year.
 It is necessary to take an online test (FLE 7) to evaluate written comprehension, knowledge of the structure of the language and oral comprehension.
-This test allows students to be divided into groups according to their level of French (4 levels of instruction, from elementary (A2) to advanced (C1).
+This test allows students to be divided into groups according to their level of French (4 levels of instruction, from elementary – A2 – to advanced – C1).

 Living and getting around in Paris